znc/znc/README.md

 ---------

 Once you have started ZNC you can connect with your favorite IRC-client to ZNC.
-You should use username:password as the server password (e.g. /pass user:pass).
+You should use `username:password` as the server password (e.g. `/pass user:pass`).

-Once you are connected you can do /msg *status help for some commands.
+Once you are connected you can do `/msg *status help` for some commands.
-Every module you have loaded (/msg *status listmods) should additionally provide /msg *modulename help
+Every module you have loaded (`/msg *status listmods`) should additionally provide
+	/msg *modulename help

 File Locations
 --------------

-In its data dir (~/.znc is default) ZNC saves most of its data.
-The only exception are modules and module data, which are saved in <prefix>/lib/znc and <prefix>/share/znc, and the znc binary itself.
+In its data dir (`~/.znc` is default) ZNC saves most of its data.
+The only exception are modules and module data, which are saved in `<prefix>/lib/znc` and `<prefix>/share/znc`, and the znc binary itself.
-More modules (e.g. if you install some later) can be saved in
+More modules (e.g. if you install some later) can be saved in `<data dir>/modules` (-> `~/.znc/modules`).
-<data dir>/modules (-> ~/.znc/modules).

-In the datadir are only two files: znc.pid - The pid of the currently running ZNC instance. znc.pem - This is the server certificate ZNC uses for listening and is created
+In the datadir are only two files:

+- `znc.pid` - The pid of the currently running ZNC instance.
+- `znc.pem` - This is the server certificate ZNC uses for listening and is created with `znc --makepem`.
-           with znc --makepem.

-These directories are also in there: configs - Contains znc.conf (ZNC's config file) and backups of older configs. modules - ZNC also looks in here for a module. moddata - Global modules save their settings here.
+These directories are also in there:

+- configs - Contains `znc.conf` (ZNC's config file) and backups of older configs.
+- modules - ZNC also looks in here for a module.
+- moddata - Global modules save their settings here.
-           (e.g. webadmin saves the current skin name in here) users   - This is per-user data and mainly contains just a moddata directory.
+  (e.g. webadmin saves the current skin name in here)
+- users   - This is per-user data and mainly contains just a moddata directory.

 ZNC's config file
 -----------------